 When a book is launched, I design a new author assembly.
 This consists of a 40-minute session in which I explain to the pupils how the book was created.
 I talk about the writing process and explain how Martin creates the illustrations and cover.
 It also features a live storytelling performance of one of my ‘Impossible Tales’ and concludes with a Q & A. The assembly is inspirational and aspirational, reading for pleasure is promoted and lots of writing tips are shared.
-I’ve delivered author assemblies in more than one hundred schools since my writing adventure began in 2013.
 In primaries, a book signing accompanies the session.

 Although my school visits are limited to the North West, I love skyping schools further afield.
 Skype sessions work really well and I’m happy to have a chat about life as a writer and storyteller, answer the children’s questions and share extracts from the books.